-After an arrest in Fort Lauderdale or South Florida, a lot of clients will come in telling me that the police didn’t read them their Miranda Rights, and want to know what whether that will help their case.
-The thing with Miranda Rights is that they don’t kick in right away.
+After an arrest in Fort Lauderdale or South Florida, a lot of clients will come in telling me that the police didn’t read them their Miranda Rights, and want to know whether or not that will help their criminal case.

 Now, of course there are times when the cops don’t read your Miranda Rights when they’re supposed to, and that’s another reason why you need an attorney.
 This is a constitutional violation that is huge - sometimes, police neglecting to read you your Miranda rights could be cause for your entire criminal case or allegations to be dropped/